Canada election: Justin Trudeau's Liberals take early lead | DW | 22.10.2019

 Trudeau hit by scandals

 Although Trudeau won by a landslide in 2015, his fight to secure a second term has been hobbled by several scandals.
-In recent months, old photos of the prime minister wearing blackface and brownface emerged and he has come under fire for his handling of a corruption case involving a major Canadian construction company.
+In recent months, old photos of the prime minister wearing blackface and brownface emerged and he has come under fire for his handling of a corruption case involving a major Canadian construction company as well as for his decision to nationalize a controversial oil pipeline project.

 Trudeau, son of the liberal icon and late Prime Minister Pierre Trudeau, is viewed as one of the last remaining progressive leaders in the world's major democracies.